teck7/React-Static-Page-/README.md

 This is a simple React app using React router v4 for a few static pages.
 It is just a just purely for testing out some router components with a few pages.
 This exercise would be used to as a basic knowledge to build a fully functional frontend
 React application.

+The React app is also added with reactstrap and bootstrap4 alpha.6.
+Again, this is to test the plugin readiness.